 api instead of

-:core.
-Also it makes our dependencies more maintainable, since they are declared in a single file instead of spreading them across multiple
+api makes our dependencies easily maintainable because they are declared in a single file instead of spreading them across multiple

 Dynamic feature modules